 In the early twentieth century, many countries once part of the British Empire, gained their independence after decolonization.
 These included Canada, New Zealand and Australia, basing their new political structure on the British parliamentary system and becoming successful democracies.
 South Africa also became a democracy too, but participation was limited to white people during the Apartheid.

 In the 20th century many countries have tended to become democratic in the aftermath of devastating wars, revolutions, economic and social upheavals.
 The end of World War I saw the breakup of the Austro-Hungarian Empire and the formation of new nations.
-Most of these new European nations quickly regressed into nationalism after failed attempts to form democratic governments, because they lacked unifying national identities and the necessary cultural and social conditions for sustaining a democratic state.
-Soon, as a result of the Great Depression, many European nations became dictatorships or succumbed to Fascist leaders who came to power promising to right the woes that democracy had failed to resolve, unify nations and restore national pride.
+Most of these new European nations quickly regressed into nationalism after failed attempts to form democratic governments;they lacked unifying national identities, and the necessary cultural and social conditions to sustain a democratic state.
+Dictators and fascism lured many European nations away from democracy with the promise to resolve the hardships of the Great Depression, unify nations, and restore national pride.

 After World War II, liberal democracies were established throughout Western Europe, though most of Eastern Europe came under the influence of Soviet Communism.
 Further decolonization also took place throughout the rest of the world in Africa, Asia and Latin America where most newly independent nations turned to a British Parliament style of democracy.
-However, by the 1960’s many of these democracies in Asia, Latin America and Africa, following the pattern of the short lived European democracies after WW1, regressed into illiberal and despotic regimes.
+However, by the 1960’s many of these democracies in Asia, Latin America and Africa followed the fate of European democracies after World War I and regressed into illiberal and despotic regimes.

 With the disintegration of the Soviet Union in 1989, most of Eastern Europe established democratic political systems.
-The results have been mixed with some succeeding in creating robust liberal societies and others becoming illiberal democracies, with all the trappings and mechanics of an electoral democratic system but without liberal and pluralistic values.
-Internationally, today there are many successful democratic nations even as many others struggle to nurture and sustain authentic democratic societies.
+The results have been mixed.
+Some nations have succeeded in creating robust liberal societies while others have adopted electoral democratic systems but lack the necessary liberal and pluralistic values to become truly liberal democracies.

-Democracy, while promising the possibility of extraordinary freedoms, rights and dignity for large groups of people, is a complex political system that is dependent upon the cultivation of strong democratic institutions, robust system of checks and balances, a mature political class and a well-informed citizenry appreciative of the importance and challenges of co-existence and willing to participate actively in the public space.
+Democracy promises the possibility of extraordinary freedoms, rights, and dignity for all.
+But this all depends on there being: strong democratic institutions, robust systems of checks and balances, a mature political class, and a well-informed citizenry appreciative of the importance and challenges of co-existence and willing to participate actively in the public space.
 Without these in place, democratic states can deteriorate into corrupt oligarchies, oppressive populist and majoritarian autocracies or even be at risk of breaking up into sub national regions.

 Republics and Democracies: